 Parameter Description bp_key The unique key of the backup piece to move.
 Obtain this key from the RC_BACKUP_PIECE view. format The naming format of the backup pieces to create.
-This parameter follows the same rules as the RMAN FORMAT parameter.
-If not specified, default format is RA SBT %d %I <sbt job="" key="" template=""> %U <bs key="">.</bs></sbt> template name The name of the SBT iob library template.
+This parameter follows the same rules as the RMAN FORMAT parameter. lf not specified, default format is RA_SBT%d%I <sbt_job_template_key>%U<bs_key>.</bs_key></sbt_job_template_key> template_name The name of the SBT job library template.
 The Recovery Appliance copies the backup piece to tape, using the media pool referenced in the SBT template name as the copy destination. compression_algorithm Specifies the compression algorithm.
 If compression_algorithm is specified, it will override the compression algorithm defined in template_name for this single operation.
 If template_name is NULL, it defines the compression algorithm for this operation.
 BASIC: Good compression ratios with potentially lower speed than MEDIUM.
 LOW: Optimized for speed with potentially lower compression raios than BASIC.
 MEDIUM: Recommended for most environments.
 Good combination of compression ratios and speed.
 HIGH: Best suited for operations over slower networks where the limiting factor is maximum network throughput.
 Provides the highest level of compression with the most negative impact on CPU performance.
 OFF: No compression.
-NULL: (default) indicates that the algorithm defined in the SBT job template should be used. encryption_algorithm Specifies the encryption algorithm If encryption_algorithm is specified, it will override the encryption algorithm defined in template_name for this single operation.
-If template_name is NULL, it defines the encryption algorithm for this operation.
-Valid value are 'AES128', 'AES192', 'AES256', 'OFF' or the constant equivalents ENC_OFF, ENC_AES128, ENC_AES192, ENC_AES256 comments Optional user supplied comment describing reason for executing this command.
+NULL: (default) indicates that the algorithm defined in the SBT job template should be used.